 Recently on my tram line, the older trams – which are less than half the size of the newer trams – have been in service first thing in the mornings.
 This means that by the time we hit St Kilda Road things are getting more than a tad cosy.

 There are so many passengers crammed onto the tram that it’s impossible not to stand on toes or inadvertently whack another commuter with bags, elbows or furled umbrellas.
 Fortunately, most city workers are adept at keeping themselves nice in tight situations.

-The businessman was mortified and apologised fervently as I pulled out some tissues.
+The businessman was mortified and he apologised fervently as I pulled out some tissues.
 As I dabbed away at my hair he apologised all over again.
-Even though I assured him that I knew it was accidental, it made no difference because several passengers were glaring at him.
+Even though I kept assuring him that I knew it was accidental, it made no difference because several passengers were glaring at him.
 One woman was making furious tut-tutting noises.
-I had to repress the urge to laugh as I felt sorry for the guy.

 It was obvious when the businessman kept glancing at the door, that he was trying to decide if he should just get the hell off the tram at the next stop and leave his embarrassment behind.
 He stuck it out till Flinders Street and then bolted with his head down.

 There is a code of ethics on public transport that is enforced by the dirty look.
 Even more effective are the commuters who can pull off a withering look.
 This is usually reserved for passengers who hog more than one seat, or those who use their mobiles on speaker phone – while having a domestic argument with their partner.